AbitTheGray/AbitTheGray/README.md

 - C# [7.3](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-3) / [8.0](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8), [.NET 4.8](https://en.wikipedia.org/wiki/.NET_Framework_version_history#.NET_Framework_4.8) + [.NET Core](https://en.wikipedia.org/wiki/.NET_Core)
   - `Rider` by JetBrains as IDE
     - `VisualStudio` by Microsoft (with `ReSharper` by JetBrains) is also an option
-    - `MonoDevelop` used to be good but no more
+    - `MonoDevelop` used to be good but is no longer usable (also known as XamarinStudio)

 I also do other IT languages, not limited to programming (SQL, ~~JavaScript~~) and even have advanced knowledge HTML+CSS.
 Using T-SQL, C# and Delphi at work but use mostly C++20 during my free time.